nelsonsilvadev/nelsonsilvadev.github.io/_posts/2021-09-17-assignment-operators-in-python.md

 excerpt: Blog
 title: 'Assignment Operators in Python'
 description: 'Discover how to work with assignment operators in the Python programming language.
 Get answers to your questions with the theory and examples presented.'
-keywords: 'python, assignment operators, assignment, operators'
+keywords: 'python, assignment operators, assignment, operators, post'
 date: 2021-09-17
 categories: [Python]
 ---